RamSrivatsav/SFMlearner_with_MPISintel/README.md

 [Pytorch](https://github.com/ClementPinard/SfmLearner-Pytorch) (by Clement Pinard)

 ## Disclaimer
-This is the modification of authors' implementation of the system described in the paper and not an official Google product.
+This is an unofficial implementation of the system described in the paper and not an official Google product.